Information about our case processing and your right to appeal if you disagree with our decision can be found below.

 In either case, we will inform you about our position in the appeal case within one month after receiving your appeal.

 With certain exceptions, you have the right to acquaint yourself with the documents in the case.
-Any exception from this main rule will be in accordance with the Public Administration Act (section 18 – 19).
+Any exception from this primary rule will be in accordance with the Public Administration Act (section 18–19).